TonioGela/blog/content/overkilling-sudoku.en.md

   .toList
 ```

-The function consists of 2 steps: skimming out from the 1 to 9 range the numbers that don't satisfy the constraints and getting a new `Sudoku` for each one that solves.
+The function consists of 2 steps: skimming out from the 1 to 9 range the numbers that don't satisfy the constraints and getting a new `Sudoku` for each one that does.

 Now that the solving step has been implemented, it's time to add some **recursion** to find the solutions.
 Since the sudokus that `calcStep` returns might still have zeros, it makes sense to **re-submit** them to the `solve` function.
 Since we have a `List[Sudoku]` and `solve` returns a `List[Sudoku]` as well, the easiest way to **chain** the `solve` function to itself is using `flatMap`: